-We will offer a range of carers to suit the needs of individual children.
-With the implementation of our career structure for foster carers, all approved carers will have the opportunity to achieve the Level 3 Diploma for the Children and Young People's Workforce: Social Care Pathway.
-We will offer placements with carers from a variety of backgrounds and heritages.
+We offer a range of carers to suit the needs of individual children.
+With the implementation of our career structure for foster carers, several are already studying towards the Level 3 Diploma for the Children and Young People's Workforce: Social Care Pathway, and aiming to achieve status as Level 3 Carers (or above).
+We can offer placements with carers from a variety of ethnic backgrounds and heritages.

 Our placements are emergency or planned, short and long-term, for all ages (0 to 18) and sibling groups.
-However, we recognise that many of our referrals will be for young people who have a history of failed placements, challenging behaviour and complex needs.
-Many of Parallel Parents' existing foster carers have experience of working with challenging behaviour and receive the highest level of support, supervision, training and guidance.
+However, we recognise that many of our referrals will be for young people who have a history of placement moves and disruptions, trauma, challenging behaviour and complex needs.
+Many of our foster carers have experience of working with challenging behaviour and receive the highest level of support, supervision, training and guidance.

-Types of Placement to be offered:
+Types of Placement offered:

-- Standard foster placements - Standard with additional needs/services - Children with challenging behaviour - Children (either sex) who have been abused physically, emotionally and/or sexually - Children who abuse, although any placement will be subject to detailed risk assessment before placement with (or with access to) any other children.
-This assessment will involve all parties, including the potential foster carers, and would not take place without written agreement from all involved - Remand Placements - Parent and Child, including assessment of parenting skills - Placements for children who are disabled or who have complex health needs - Respite - Permanent Placements - Unaccompanied Asylum Seeker placements - Solo placements / complex needs - Placements for children who are transitioning to or from Residential care ('step down') - Children requiring therapeutic parenting/services
+- Children who have experienced trauma and may display challenging behaviour - Children who have been abused physically, emotionally and/or sexually - Children with sexually experimental or harmful behaviour, or children with a history of abusive behaviour towards peers or adults, although any placement will be subject to detailed risk assessment before placement with (or with access to) any other children.
+This assessment will involve all parties, including the potential foster carers, and would not take place without written agreement from all involved - Parent and Child, including assessment of parenting skills - Placements for children who are disabled or who have complex health or medical needs - Respite - Permanent Placements - Unaccompanied Asylum Seeker placements - Solo placements / complex needs - Placements for children who are transitioning to or from Residential care ('step down')